 Let’s talk food.
 Notable restaurants on Liberty Street are Leonardo’s (best pizza in town for at least 40 years), Bella Cucina and Benjamin’s Roadhouse.
 Amazing Foods Cafe is a block down on Elk street.
 Dine in or ask for it to go.
 There is plenty of green space in Franklin’s meticulously-maintained South and West Parks, perfect for a picnic near the fountain on a sunny day.
 Don’t miss the farmer’s market, which sets up next to the courthouse on Saturdays in the summer.

 Right in town, you’ll also find DeBence’s Antique Music World, with over 100 rare mechanical musical instruments (music boxes, nickelodeons, player pianos, band organs and more).
-Exploring this museum is a fun way to spend a rainy day.
+Exploring this museum is a melodious way to spend a rainy day.
 The performances by Franklin’s Civic Operetta Association at the Barrow Civic Theater are top-rate!
 Visiting the former theater itself is a journey back in time.
-Rain or shine, there’s always something to do in Franklin.

 Four Season Outdoor Adventures